Validate JSON syntax and catch errors instantly with clear error messages

 {name: "John"}Comments

-// JSON doesn't supportHere are some correctly validated JSON examples you can use as templates:
+// JSON doesn't supportHere are some well-formed JSON examples you can use as templates or sanity-check against the validator:

 {